 Another nod to Benjamin Franklin is also one of William Penn’s original open squares in Philadelphia.
 When he laid out plans for the city in 1682, he probably never envisaged this brilliant park adjacent to Chinatown with a classic carousel and bustling atmosphere.

 For years, this area of the city was considered seedy, and the park was terribly neglected.
 In the early 2000s, when Philadelphia experienced a downtown revival, included was a massive redevelopment project to restore Franklin Square.

 Perhaps because it was ignored for decades, the fountain in Franklin Park is the oldest remaining fountain of William Penn’s original five city parks.
 It dates back to 1838 and flows with water from the Schuylkill River.

 A popular green space and picnic spot for both locals and tourists, you’ll often find food trucks, street performers, and musicians in the square.
-It’s also an excellent park for a picnic with the kids as there are the gorgeous carousel and a miniature golf course.
+It’s also an excellent park for a picnic lunch with the kids as there are the gorgeous carousel and a miniature golf course.

 Franklin Park also hosts the annual Philadelphia Chinese Festival.
 The park is decorated with Chinese lanterns and lighting effects.

 Race Street Pier and the Delaware River Waterfront